dfuse-io/ice/TUTORIAL.md

 Warnings such as `No existing chain state or fork database.` or `Initializing new blockchain with genesis state` are normal when you first boot the chain.

-You now have a fully bootstrapped EOSIO chain, with a `dfuseioice` account and smart contract deployed, as well as three user accounts to use.
+You now have a fully bootstrapped EOSIO chain, with a `dfuse.ice` account and smart contract deployed, as well as three user accounts to use.

 **Please note you should leave process running in a terminal throughout this tutorial**